theopmw/empowered/README.md

 Github - To save and store the files for the website.

-?
-Google Fonts - To import the fonts used on the website.
+Materialize - For the framework.

+Flask -

+Mongo DB -
 ?
 Font Awesome - For the iconography on the website.

 Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.